DARWARS: DARWARS Ambush!

 DARWARS Ambush! is a PC-based, networked, multiplayer training simulator, or, serious game.
 It provides military training based on experiences of personnel in the field, and includes capabilities to ensure the capture and dissemination of lessons learned.
 The initial application involved road-convoy-operations training, while subsequent applications include training for platoon level mounted infantry tactics, dismounted infantry operations, Rules-of-Engagement training, cross-cultural communications training, and other areas.
-The software was developed by Total Immersion Software, based on the technology of Operation Flashpoint.
+The software was developed by Total Immersion Software, based on the technology and engine developed by Bohemia Interactive for Operation Flashpoint: Cold War Crisis.

 DARWARS Ambush! is generally restricted to U.S. Military and U.S. Government organizations and personnel.
 The DARWARS Ambush! software is free of charge.
 The costs of the underlying game engine and networking infrastructure is nominal compared to traditional simulation-training systems.

 The most important innovation of DARWARS Ambush! is that it is user-authorable.
 Soldiers themselves can create new scenarios and training in a few hours or days without a contractor between them and their tactics, techniques and procedures.